 The GrandPad come with software that enables caregivers to remotely manage the tablet.
 Device navigation is also simplified for ease of use.

-Now you have the device you need, it's time to take a quick look at online security.
+Now you have the device you need, it's time to take a brief look at online security.

 It is always worthwhile recapping on the basics of online security.
 They are:-

-If you are a senior citizen it is worthwhile spending some time learning about online dangers and how to avoid them.
+If you are a senior citizen, it is worthwhile spending some time learning about online dangers and how to avoid them.
 Not all e-mails are legit, even those who some from people you know.
-Do not give out you banking details ot transfer any money!
+Do not give out your banking details to transfer any money!

 It is also worth noting the tips below:-

-There are lots of products available today that cater for senior citizens.
+Lots of products are available today that cater for senior citizens.
 The video below explains the benefits of a tailored tablet device for older people, and hoe it can help transform their lives.